Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 :::tip

-You can also link Entries by right clicking inside the Entry or the Section you want to link the entry with, then select the **Add Group** option.
+You can also link Entries by right clicking inside the Entry or the Section you want to link the entry with, then select the **Add Section** option.

 :::